Page Updated August 2022

 Applewood Master Plan & Projects

 The Ruth Mott Foundation’s Applewood Master Plan provides a road map for the development and care of Applewood for the next 10-15 years.
 We will post updates here on the projects, including information for our visitors about potentially restricted access to areas under active construction.

 Phase One of the plan includes two components: constructing a parking lot on property across from Applewood’s main gate on Kearsley Street and adding amenities on the estate’s south property/lower gardens area.

-The Ruth Mott Foundation is constructing a parking lot on the property at 305 Walnut St., across Kearsley Street from the main entrance of Applewood.
+The Ruth Mott Foundation has constructed a parking lot on the property at 305 Walnut St., across Kearsley Street from the main entrance of Applewood.
 The lot opened in August 2022 and serves as shared parking for Applewood and the Flint Cultural Center.
 It is conveniently located near The Whiting auditorium and other Flint Cultural Center institutions.

 The Applewood Master Plan calls for a new pavilion with restrooms and open air shelter in the lower gardens area of Applewood, near the historic barn and chicken coop and the Demonstration Garden.